minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant-helm.rst

    The MinIO Operator Tenant Chart is *distinct* from the community-managed :minio-git:`MinIO Chart <minio/tree/master/helm/minio>`.

-   The Community Helm Chart built, maintained, and supported by the community.
+   The Community Helm Chart is built, maintained, and supported by the community.
    MinIO does not guarantee support for any given bug, feature request, or update referencing that chart.

    The :ref:`Operator Tenant Chart <minio-tenant-chart-values>` is officially maintained and supported by MinIO.